 The group’s Secretariat shall be provided by the WMO Space Programme (SAT) within the Observing and Information Systems (OBS) Department of the WMO Secretariat.

 The Secretariat will prepare meeting invitations, assemble, post and/or distribute documents, convene intersessional teleconferences, prepare, review and distribute meeting minutes, ensure action items are communicated to members and followed up, and necessary mail and email exchanges with members, and hosting of meetings.

 Key Functional Requirements

-The PSTG activity shall enable to:
+The PSTG activity shall:

 i) Efficient use of the international constellation of satellites;

 iii) Satisfying science objectives best served by coordinating agency activities;

 Members may be requested to contribute to meeting presentations or periodic reports to EC-PORS or WMO Consultative Meetings on High-Level Policy on Satellite Matters, identifying progress and successes, or key Actions and Recommendations.